tlpss/Cloth-Dataset/README.md

 ### Dataset Post-processing
-Make sure to download  he dataset to the `data` folder in this repo first.
+Make sure to download the dataset to the `data` folder in this repo first.

 #### Local installation (required to run the postprocessing steps)